Ignatian Hoya Biomedical Academic Scholarship

 - Write an essay in 1,500 words or less in response to the following prompt:

-How have you been “challenged to engage in the world and become men and women in the service of others, especially the most vulnerable and disadvantaged members of the community?”
+How have you been “challenged to engage in the world and become individuals in the service of others, especially the most vulnerable and disadvantaged members of the community?”

 - The content of this essay must be different from any other written samples included in your program application, including the Statement of Purpose.